timtran007/phase-02-project-tripsave/README.md

 ### `json-server -p 3500 --watch ./src/data/db.json`

+(Keep in mind you would have to run nvm use v16.17)

 Runs the server.\
 Open [http://localhost:3500/destination](http://localhost:3500/destination) to view the server in your browser.

 ## Learn More